Laxman Pai

 Laxman Pai (21 January 1926 – 14 March 2021) was an Indian artist and painter.
 He was a principal of the Goa College of Art, a post he held from 1977 to 1987.
 Pai was a recipient of several awards including India's third highest civilian honour of Padma Bhushan, awarded by the Government of India.

 Early life

-Pai was born in a Gaud Saraswat Brahmin family in Margao, Goa, on 21 January 1926.
-His tryst with art was at his uncle's R N Mauzo's Mauzo Photo Studio in Margao, where he used to touch up the black and white photographs with paint.
+Pai was born in a Gaud Saraswat Brahmin family in Margão, Portuguese Goa, on 21 January 1926.
+His tryst with art was at his uncle's Ramnath Mauzo's Mauzo Photo Studio in Margao, where he used to touch up the black and white photographs with paint.
 In the 1940s, he was actively involved in the Goa liberation movement for which he was arrested thrice by the Portuguese colonials.
 He was beaten by the Portuguese police after being arrested and for this reason, his parents sent him to the city of Bombay where he studied at the Sir J. J. School of Art in Mumbai from 1943 to 1947.
 He was awarded the Mayo Medal in 1947.
 Pai offered a satyagraha outside the Margao Police Station in 1946.